tytydraco/yessleep/out/I_Heard_the_Baby_Cry.md

 My thoughts were cut off by adrenaline and panic flowing through me at the sound of something hitting my window.
 Andie was staring at whatever was outside.
 Moonlight shone onto it casting a shadow in the car.
 I attempted to ignore the human shape and stared forward, trembling.
 Andie began sobbing.
 If we did survive she would probably stop being my friend.
 I wish I never brought her here.
 I wish I didn't come.
 I should've celebrated my license with Handel's like Alice did.

-Oh God, I know I haven't been exactly faithful but I swear I'll pay attention in church.
-I will read my bible.
-I'll pray every hour if that is what it takes, just save me please.
+I begged God to save me, I hadn't been exactly faithful but I promised God that if he saved me I'd become a loyal Christian.
+I swore I'd read my bible.
+I swore I'd pray all the time.
+I swore I would live according to his word.
+I promised God that if he saved me in that moment I would become a devout Christian.

-I heard laughter from outside of my window.
+My plea was cut off as I heard laughter from outside of my window.
 I slowly turned towards the sound.
 An older man was staring at me with crazed, wide eyes.
 They were a sickly shade of green and were filled with burst blood vessels.
 He was licking the window and panting like a rabid animal.
 I almost screamed like Andie but my throat felt like it was closing in on itself.
 No. Not now.

 I was having a panic attack.